pvaras/Sandbox/README.md

 # Sandbox
 Various Selenium projects
-This is a Sandboc repo that I'm using for various Selenium and Java scripts.
+This is a Sandbox repo that I'm using for various Selenium and Java scripts.